marienams/CreatewithCode-prototype1-fly/README.md

 # CreatewithCode-prototype1-fly
-Prototype 1 altered with personal changes
+3D game made in Unity.
+Prototype 1, in progress.
-Scripted in C#
+Scripted in C#.
-Assets from Unity asset store
+Assets from Unity asset store.
-Part of create-with-code learn program
+Part of create-with-code learn program.